rnkn/olivetti/README.md

 Bugs and Feature Requests
 -------------------------

-Send me an email (address in the package header).
+Use GitHub issues or Send me an email (address in the package header).
 For bugs, please ensure you can reproduce with:

     $ emacs -Q -l olivetti.el